 It's a holy day

 Jesus was forced to carry his cross to Calvary, where he was crucified alongside two criminals.
 He remained alive on the cross for up to six hours.
-According to biblical tradition, from noon to 3pm of that day, the sky grew dark.
+According to biblical tradition, from noon to 3 P.M. on that day, the sky grew dark.

 We're reminded of Jesus' sacrifice

 Christian doctrine teaches that Jesus was born to a virgin, Mary.
 As an adult, he became a preacher, performing miracles, and then was put to death by authorities.
 This sacrifice allowed for the forgiving or pardoning of Christians' sins.